coreos/etcd-operator/doc/user/cluster_tls.md

 # Cluster TLS policy

-Cluster TLS policy is configured on a per-cluster basis through the CR spec provided to etcd-operator.
+Cluster TLS policy is configured on a per-cluster basis through the CR spec provided to etcd operator.

 For etcd's TLS support and requirements, see the [etcd security model][etcd-security].
 To learn about generating self-signed TLS certs, see [Generate self-signed certificates][self-signed].